blinkupsdk/docs/README.md

 ## Notifications

-The bLinkup SDK relies on your existing push notification ecosystem for sending notifications to your users.
+The BlinkUp SDK relies on your existing push notification ecosystem for sending notifications to your users.
-If you don't set up push notifications, then your users will have to manually open the bLinkup SDK UI to check who is at an event with them, or to check for friend requests.
+If you don't set up push notifications, then your users will have to manually open the BlinkUp SDK UI to check who is at an event with them, or to check for friend requests.
 Push notifications are enabled by providing us with a webhoook URL where your servers will receive information about the various notification events emitted by the API.
 Webhooks are delivered as POST requests with JSON data describing the event.
 The most common types are: